chrishah/MITObim/README.md

 **mapping assembly with MIRA 4:**

 MIRA 4 does not depend on the naming conventions of MIRA 3.4 any more.
 MIRA 4 uses a so called manifest file in which you can specifiy the paths to your data (see below).
-Let us for the sake of this example create symbolic links, nevertheless. *NOTE* that we change the extension of the reference fasta file to *.fa.
-The reason is that MIRA will per default expect quality data for files with the extension *.fasta.
-The file extension *.fa tells MIRA to continue even without quality data.
+Let us for the sake of this example create symbolic links, nevertheless. *NOTE* that we change the extension of the reference fasta file to `*.fa`.
+The reason is that MIRA will per default expect quality data for files with the extension `*.fasta`.
+The file extension `*.fa` tells MIRA to continue even without quality data.

 	-bash-4.1$ ln -s /PATH/TO/testdata1/Tthymallus-150bp-300sd50-interleaved.fastq reads.fastq
 	-bash-4.1$ ln -s /PATH/TO/testdata1/Salpinus-mt-genome-NC_000861.fasta reference.fa

-create a manifest file (named manifest.conf) specifying the parameters for your MIRA assembly (see section 3.4 [here](http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.html "Definitive Guide to MIRA") for details) in your favourite text editor or just type (or copy and paste) the following command:
+create a manifest file (named e.g. `manifest.conf`) specifying the parameters for your MIRA assembly (see section 3.4 [here](http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.html "Definitive Guide to MIRA") for details) in your favourite text editor or just type (or copy and paste) the following command:

 	-bash-4.1$ echo -e "\n#manifest file for basic mapping assembly with illumina data using MIRA 4\n\nproject = initial-mapping-testpool-to-Salpinus-mt\n\njob=genome,mapping,accurate\n\nparameters = -NW:mrnl=0 -AS:nop=1 SOLEXA_SETTINGS -CO:msr=no\n\nreadgroup\nis_reference\ndata = reference.fa\nstrain = Salpinus-mt-genome\n\nreadgroup = reads\ndata = reads.fastq\ntechnology = solexa\nstrain = testpool\n" > manifest.conf

-Whatever you do, the manifest.conf file should eventually look as follows:
+Whatever you do, the manifest.conf file should eventually look more or less as follows:

 	-bash-4.1$ head -n 20 manifest.conf